 Q17.
 Does all my money go to the school?

 A17.
 Yes.
 We aim to exactly match receipts from sponsors to money paid to the school.
 Sometimes, exchange rate changes may make the receipts slightly higher or lower than the amount paid.
 If there is a surplus, it is used to improve the school.
 The Charity is run by volunteers and the trustees pay all the running costs, so nothing is taken off your payments for costs.

-If you have any more questions, please email Helen who will be glad to answer them.
+If you have any more questions, please email Tracey Moore who will be glad to answer them.
 Your questions help us to increase answers on this page.